 Independent law-related public service hours may be earned in 1) a College of Law sponsored pro bono activity or 2) in an activity developed by individual students with the prior approval of the Assistant Dean for Administration and Community Engagement.
 All hours earned must be reported to the Assistant Dean for Administration and Community Engagement at the time and in the manner prescribed by that person and published on the College of Law website.

 Pro Bono Award and Recognition

 Upon the completion of 50 hours of independent law-related public service, a student shall receive the College of Law Pro Bono Award.
-Students who are in their final year of law studies during the 2014-15 academic year may receive the award by completing 30 hours of law-related public service before graduation.
-The award should include a certificate and recognition at the College of Law commencement ceremony.
+The award will include a certificate and recognition at the College of Law commencement ceremony.

 First Year Student Participation in Pro Bono Program

-First year students may participate in the pro bono program only through College of Law sponsored pro bono programs that are approved for first year participation by the Assistant Dean for Administration in consultation with the Associate Dean for Academic Affairs.
+First year students may participate in the pro bono program only through College of Law sponsored pro bono programs that are approved for first year participation by the Assistant Dean of Community Engagement in consultation with the Associate Dean for Academic Affairs.

 Impact Through Community Service

 Community service involves projects and initiatives not necessarily related to providing direct legal services.
 Engaging in community service is essential and highly regarded in the legal profession.
 Community service builds goodwill and, for the legal profession, honors an obligation established by tradition to give back to the community and make it a better place to live.
 The UK Law Student Bar Association, student organizations and administration provide various opportunities for community service projects.